germangar/whook/README.md

 Every limit order must have assigned its own unique ID so it can be identified for cancelling it<br>
 **cancel:[customID]** - Cancels a limit order by its customID.
 The symbol is required in the order.<br>
 **cancel:all** - Special keyword which cancels all orders from that symbol at once.<br>
 **changeleverage** - This command will change the symbol leverage without issuing any order (Use only standalone.
-This command is normally never used since the orders already modify the leverage)
+This command is normally never used since the orders already modify the leverage)<br>
+**reduce or reduceonly** - It marks the order as reduce only.
+Meant to be used with **limit orders**.
+It will attempt to cap market orders to position size, but this has not been thoroughly tested.<br>

 * Leverage:<br>
 **[value]x or x[value]** - The x identifies this value as the leverage used in a order message<br>